Encina Hall, C221

 Stanford, CA 94305-6165

 She served on the Executive Board of Women in International Security and is a former President and Councilor of the International Society of Political Psychology (ISPP).
 In 2005-2006 she was a Guggenheim Fellow.
-Since 2005 she has been a lead investigator with the National Consortium for the Study of Terrorism and the Response to Terrorism (START) at the University of Maryland.
-In 2009 she was awarded a grant from the National Science Foundation/Department of Defense Minerva Initiative for a project on "mapping terrorist organizations" (see mappingmilitants.stanford.edu).
-She was a member of the National Academy of Sciences Panel on Understanding Terrorists in order to Deter Terrorism (which produced the 2002 report Discouraging Terrorism: Some Implications of 9/11), the Committee on Determining Basic Research Needs to Interrupt the Improvised Explosive Device Delivery Chain, 2005-2008, and the Committee on Evaluating the Effectiveness of the Global Nuclear Detection Architecture, 2012-2013.
+She was a lead investigator with the National Consortium for the Study of Terrorism and the Response to Terrorism (START) at the University of Maryland from 2005 to 2017.
+In 2009 the National Science Foundation/Department of Defense Minerva Initiative awarded her a grant for a research project on "mapping terrorist organizations," which is ongoing (see the website https://cisac.fsi.stanford.edu/mappingmilitants).
+She has served on several committees of the National Academy of Sciences.
 In 2015 she was elected a Corresponding Fellow of the British Academy.
 She is the recipient of the International Studies Association International Security Studies Section Distinguished Scholar Award for 2016.
-She serves on the editorial boards of the journals International Security, Political Psychology, Security Studies, Dynamics of Asymmetric Conflict, and Terrorism and Political Violence.
+Also in 2016 Ghent University awarded her an honorary doctorate.
+She serves on the editorial boards of the journals International Security, Political Psychology, Security Studies, Dynamics of Asymmetric Conflict, Orbis, and Terrorism and Political Violence.